celery/pytest-celery/docs/getting-started/introduction.rst

 ===========

 Sometimes jumping into the deep water is the best way to learn how to swim.
-A good place to start is the `examples`_ directory.
-It contains a few examples that demonstrate the capabilities of the plugin.
+A good place to start are the :ref:`getting-started_examples`.
+They can demonstrates basic common use cases and provide a good starting point for understanding how to use the plugin.

 Other useful use cases are the `smoke-tests`_ directory of the Celery repository.
 The Celery smoke tests are the official production environment for pytest-celery, and may be